 When the body has inadequate water supply, the colon absorbs water from the digested food in an effort to hydrate the body.
 This often results in an altered fluid balance in the gut and hardened stools or constipation.

-Water can also help reduce heartburn, which is a very common gastrointestinal symptom.
+Several studies found that daily consumption of natural mineral water that contains magnesium sulfate and sodium sulfate improved bowel movement frequency and stool consistency.
+(2)(3) Water can also help reduce heartburn, which is a very common gastrointestinal symptom.